Hitscotty/cuny-first-api/README.md

 # cuny-first-api
  I've created two api's one for cuny-first to get structured data about classes and registration.
 The second api returns data from cuny.edu I've put it together as one giant api.
 Happy developing!
+The base url is: http://cunyfirstapi.herokuapp.com

 #endpoints